-We are all familiar with An Gorta Mór or The Great Hunger that ravaged Ireland in the 1840s after the failure of the potato crop. but a less well-known famine took place in the years 1740 to 1741.
+We are all familiar with An Gorta Mór or The Great Hunger that ravaged Ireland in the 1840s after the failure of the potato crop, but a less well-known famine - Bliain an Áir, meaning the Year of the Slaughter - took place from 1740 to 1741.

 In 1740, Ireland had a population of approximately 2.5 million people, most of whom had a varied diet of grains, potatoes, fish, and occasional meat.
 The potato had yet to take over as the main source of food so diets varied based on location, land quality, and other factors.